shah-in-boots/card/readme.md

 # **card**

+When conducting research, its invaluable to have readily used functions and patterns at hand, forcing you to format and manage a data workflow similarly.
+Thus, all that is needed is a `library(card)`.

 ## Cardiovascular and Autonomic Research Design

-The goal of **card** is to create functions and analytical approaches in neurocardiology, with a focus on electrocardiogram data and epidemiological concepts.
+The goal of `card` is to create functions and analytical approaches in neurocardiology, with a focus on electrocardiogram data and epidemiological concepts.
 An important engine within this ecosystem are the circadian analysis tools.
-Its being developed to fit a *tidy* approach to statistical analysis.
+Its developed to fit a *tidy* approach to statistical analysis.

 The areas of focus of this package are the following: